mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 this update it says take your value and add to it α times the difference between what you thought would happen and what actually did.
 You can think of that as an error.
 And this says whenever you see an error in your estimates adjust your estimate in the direction of the error by some small step size α.

+Demo:

+We are about to do temporal different learning of values.
+That means we keep a big table of values and they also offer 0 because we have no idea what's going on in this grid.

+The blue dot represens the agent.
+I'm going to issue commands and the agent will then watch what happends.

+I went north.
+In this version the living reward set to 0 so that we can see how the exit rewards propagate.
+In this case no update happened because I thought that I was going to receive a total utility of 0 from the start state.
+I in fact received 0 and I landed in the state where I thought there was 0 left to come.

+So I thought I was going to get a 0 .
+I do seem to be on track to get 0 , nothing to do.

+Nothing interesting happens util I receive a non-zero reward which I receive no when I enter this right-top square but when I exit it.
+Right now I think I'm going to get a 0 total future score.
+When I tack the exit action I will in fact receive a +1 and then I'll be forced to reconcile the +1 I got with the 0 I thought I was going to get and right now it was set to 0.5 and so the average value will now be 0.5 , and I update my array.

+I play again.
+What happens when I move into the square left to top-right square ?
+From here I'm about to move east I think I'm going to get a total score of 0.
+I go east.
+What did I receive that time step ?
+0 .
+But I landed in the state that looks right now to be worth 0.5.
+On one hand I thought my total would be 0 , on the other hand this experience says I'm going to get 0 + 0.5 .
+I average them and I get 0.25.
+That's going to continue happening as I exit here that 0.5 approaches 1 because I'm gonna get 1 every time .
+I is now (0.5+1) /2 = 0.75.

+Play again, the values would be  (0+0.25)/2 = 0.13 ,  ( 0.25 + 0.75 ) /2 = 0.5 , ( 0.75+1)/2 = 0.88.

+Every time we enter a non-zero square from a 0-value square, notice that we learn about the square we leave because when I leave this square I'm going to learn that my estimate of 0 isn't the best I can do.
+I can do better.

+So you learn about the state you leave , not the state you land in.

+I'm learning the values of these squares and the values under the policy that I'm executing.
+What would happen if I went the other way around ? ( move right from 0.13)

+When I get to the square down to 0.98 and I go north , even I've never been in the state before and this is my first experience with it as soon as I see that going north lands me at 0.98 , I know that going north is pretty good and so I have an update (0 -> 0.49).
+That's exactly the effect the direct evaluation didn't have.

 ## Exponential Moving Average

+## Problems with TD Value Learning

+TD value learning is not going to work for the general problem of active reinforcement learning where we want to not only evaluate but also choose actions .
+Why is that?
+Well let's imagine we run this thing and we've got this big table of state values.
+For every state I can tell you according the policy we've been running it's worth 7.0 in total and so on.
+The problem is if we want to turn those values into a policy and in particular will want to turn them into a new policy which is hopefully better than the old policy.
+Now we're sunk.
+We know how to produce a policy from values but it involves one step of expectimax.
+We would say the policy is whatever action achieved the largest Q value for that state.
+But of course those Q values involve an average of their outcomes and we can't do that because again we don't have T & R.

+The idea here is that if we want to be able to do action selection as well we sould be learning not just the values as we have been but the Q values.
+In fact this is why we even have a notion of Q values because they're critical for choosing action as in reinforcement learning.

+This idea of learning Q values make action selection model-free as well because we just look at the Q values and choose whichever one is best.

+## Active Reinforcement Learning

+ARL  You have to try things.
+Sometimes when you try something bad you get a negative reward and you keep on going.
+You probably won't try that thing again but you paid the price.

+In full reinforcement learning we would like to be able to compute optimal policies like value iteration did.
+Of course we're gonna make mistakes along the way that's going to a notion ,that we'll talk about later, called regret.
+But we'd like to eventually learn the optimal thing.

+---

+trade-off :  of doing things that are known to be pretty good  versus learning about things like what happens when I jump off the cliff.

+## Detour: Q-Value Iteration

+...

+We can't do this update with samples because it's not an average but Max.
+And the only thing we can do with samples is computing averages of things.

+...

+Q-Values

+discount of future value.
+I might be tempted to write (s') here , but I'm not learning values , I'm learning Q values.
+So I need to do 1 more layer.
+What is the value ?
+The value of the state is just the maximum of all the Q values going out of that states -- I have to maximize over all of the actions that I could take from that state.

+The max is still there , the average is still there.
+But this equation is an average and therefore this equation we can do with samples.

+---

+## Q-Learning

+Q-Learning is the key algorithm that allows us to do a lot of great things with reinforcement learning.

+Learn

+Every time we're in a state *s* , we take some action *a*.
+When we dothat we're going to learning something about how good (s,a) is.
+So what we're going to maintain a table that looks something like this.

+For every state and every action , it's going to maintain a number which is the q-value approximation.

+We're going to get some sample on the basis of the action we picked , the key learning algorithm doesn't actually care how the action was chosen , it does the same update no matter how it was chosen.
+We get a sample -- we were in *s* we choose action *a* -- we are going to learn something about Q of (s,a) -- that is how good is that action from the state.
+We landed in s' this time and we received a reward *r* .

+Demo:

+every square on the bottom is bad , and the exit on the right is good.

+## Q-Learning Properties